Home > Management > Management and leadership > Delegating and empowering: best practices

 If you're a manager, team leader or project leader, delegation should be part of your working rhythm.
 Delegating means entrusting a task or objective to a member of your team, with a level of autonomy appropriate to each individual.

 Christophe, who took part in a recent training course, mentioned the fact that "But by taking a step back from your own fears, you can manage better and better.
-But if you take a step back from your own fears, you'll find it easier and easier to manage, which is very positive for the person you're delegating to, as well as for yourself and the team.
+But if you take a step back from your own fears, you'll find it easier and easier to manage, which will be very positive for the person you're delegating to, as well as for yourself and the team.
 Every time a team member becomes autonomous, your whole team grows and supports itself.
 It's all positive!
 Christophe concludes with a smile.

 Is delegating a managerial style in its own right?